jamilbk/jamilbk.com/tinyhouse.md

 its challenges.
 But contrary to what popular TV shows may convey about tiny house life, it's not always butterflies and rainbows.

+When you work remotely, it feels like you can go anywhere.
+When I tell people I've worked remotely for 5+ years, the most common response I get is, "Oh, that's awesome!
+So you can just travel, work from a beach, coffee shop, \<insert relaxing place here>"?
+I wish I could do that!"
+But there are many limitations to your lifestyle when working remotely.
+Sometimes it feels more burdensome than a stationary lifestyle might allow.

+Let me explain.

+There are two main things I need to keep top of mind at all times:

+1. Since I work for a US-based company, I need to be online and available 8ish - 5ish each workday for synchronous communication (meetings, chats, etc).
+2. I also need consistent, speedy Internet access.
+That means about 3-5 mb/s and no dropped packets.
+Anything less and I can't do my job.

+The first prevents nearly all international travel (unless I want to be working the "night shift" in Japan for example).
+I could travel to Latin and South America, but then point #2 kicks in.

+So traveling domestically has its benefits for remote US-based workers.
+Especially now in 2018, it's possible to purchase unlimited hotspot plans, cell boosters, and LTE is pretty much everywhere.
+Everything is familiar enough to ensure the two above points pretty much hassle-free.

 <a name='towing'></a>
 ### Towing